Robot-Specific Blocks#

 Gyro#

-detected crash?#
+detected crash#

-• True - A crash was detected.
+• True — A crash has been detected.

 <detected crash?>